Elahep/BMSB-popgenomics/README.md

-This final VCF can be used in downstream analysis to detect population strcuture, demographic and invasion history and genome-scan tests.
+This final VCF can be used in downstream analysis to detect population strcuture and invasion history and perform genome-scan tests.

 For instance, PLINK can be used to do a PCA and have a preliminary view of any population structure in the dataset: